Now’s Your Chance to Live the French Dream: 5 Irresistible Gap Year Programs in France

 You live with a host family in Paris and take 15 hours of French classes per week.
 CIEE encourages students to spend a lot of time with their host families to learn the language and experience French culture.

-Keep in mind, this program is specifically aimed toward young people who’ve recently from graduated high school.
+Keep in mind, this program is specifically aimed toward young people who’ve recently graduated from high school.
 You must be at least 18 years old and be in good academic standing.

 Costs: